 Introduction

-1.1 Big Data and Social Media Data Analysis
+1.1 Big Data: Emerging Characteristics

-Scientific research has entered a “Big Data” era [78].
+Scientific research has entered a “Big Data” era [79].
 As data is growing exponentially in every area of science, more and more discoveries are driven by the capability of collecting and processing vast amounts of data.
 Therefore, in order to boost the progress of scientific research, scalable IT infrastructures are needed to deal with the high volume, high velocity, and high variety of Big Data.
-This in turn brings up research challenges and opportunities for the distributed systems running at the backend of IT infrastructures.
+This in turn brings up research challenges and opportunities for the distributed data processing architecture running at the backend of IT infrastructures.

+As Big Data processing problems evolve, many applications demonstrate special characteristics with regards to their data and analysis process.
+First of all, besides a large amount of historical data, streaming data plays a progressively more important role.
+For instance, earthquake monitoring and prediction systems detect geological events based on real-time analysis of data streams generated by GPS ground stations [117]; automated trading systems rely on the dynamic stream of stock price values to make smart trading decisions [101].
+Correspondingly, the data processing architecture needs to provide scalable solutions not only for storing, querying, and analyzing the static historical data, but also for loading and processing the streaming data in a parallel fashion.
+The loading and analysis of static data and streaming data needs to be handled in an integrated way.
+For example, an integrated general storage substrate should be provided to host both historical data and incremental changes coming from the streams.
+Additionally online stream analysis should be able to use the results of batch analysis over static data for bootstrapping or checkpointing purposes.

+On the other hand, despite the large size of the whole dataset, most analyses tend to focus on specific data subsets.
+For example, gene sequence analysis may focus on a certain family of sequences [140], and social data analysis may concentrate on data related to certain global or local events [131].
+For such research scenarios, limiting analysis computation to the exact scope of the target subsets is important in terms of both efficiency and better resource utilization.
+Therefore efficient query mechanisms for quickly locating the relevant data subsets are needed on the data storage and analysis architecture.
+Furthermore, queries need to be closely integrated with post-query analysis tasks to support efficient end-to-end analysis workflows.

+1.2 Social Media Data Analysis

-Social media data analysis is one specific area that typically reflects the Big Data trend.
+Social media data analysis is one specific application domain that follows the Big Data trend.
 Motivated by the widespread adoption of social media platforms such as Twitter and Facebook, investigating social activities through analysis of large scale social media datasets has been a popular research topic in recent years.
-For example, many studies investigate the patterns of information diffusion on social networks by processing historical datasets generated during real-world social events [116][117][155].
-On the other hand, by analyzing real-time social media data streams, more sophisticated applications such as online event detection [10][117] and social-bots detection [62][63] can be supported.
+For example, many studies investigate the patterns of information diffusion on social networks by processing historical datasets generated during real-world social events [119][130][162].
+By analyzing real-time social media data streams, more sophisticated applications such as online event detection [10][120] and social-bots detection [63][64] can be supported.